How to Fix ELK M1XEP Connection Drops

 This issue almost always looks more complex than it is — the majority of cases trace back to a single setting, a stale credential, or a default that shipped wrong.

-- Network path instability
+- Router/network instability

 Before you go — try one of these (they fix most cases).